quchen/articles/great_things_about_haskell.md

 Glue
 ----

 What is commonly referred to as *glue* is the ability of a language to combine different parts of a program.
-In Haskell, functions are generally very *small*, in the sense that they only span a handful of lines, do one specific thing, and compose very well.
+In Haskell, functions are generally *small*, in the sense that they only span a handful of lines, do one specific thing and do it well, and compose very well.
 This composability makes it possible to have a vast amount of different functions using only a few basic ones.

 A consequence of this concept is that most "large" functions are composed of smaller functions.
 When you know precisely how and that the smaller functions work, then you most likely know that about your combined function.
 It is very common to build a library of small bits, and then just export the actually useful combinations; however, only the small bits have to be tested.
 (Most likely, the typechecker complains when you combine them the wrong way anyway.)

-If that still doesn't convice you, think of a Linux terminal.
-How do you use it?
+"Do one thing and do it well" may remind you of the Unix philosophy, and this is indeed a good analogon.
 There's a small function for every detail, and you then chain those together.
 One just prints a file (`cat`), you then feed that to another function that filters out some elements (`grep` etc.), and finally you count how many entries are still left (`wc`).
 How many lines are in a file containing an 'a'? `cat file | grep "a" | wc`.
 That's precisely the kind of plumbing you do in Haskell all the time.
-However, contrary to long terminal expressions, they can still be very readable even if they grow past the middle of the line.

 Purity
 ------

-Purity in a nutshell means that a function cannot have side effects; a side effect is something that modifies the environment.
-The standard hypothetical Haskell function to do this is called `launchMissiles`.
-A pure function cannot launch missiles as that would modify the environment; maybe a more friendly version of that function would be reading a file or printing something in the console.
+Purity in a nutshell means that a function cannot have side effects; a side effect is something that modifies or depends the environment (which is anything outside of the function).
+A pure function cannot read the current time, send an email, get command line arguments, spawn a thread, modify a global mutable variable.

-While this sounds like a huge restriction when you haven't used it much, it also has obvious benefits in this case, namely type signatures tell you a lot about what a function actually does.
+While this sounds like a huge restriction when you haven't used it much, it also has obvious benefits, namely type signatures tell you a lot about what a function actually does.
 This argument is closely linked to the one given above where the compiler can help you write your code by suggesting functions that fit in a gap.
 Suppose you have a function of which you know that it maps "a list that can contain anything" to an integer.
 With side effects, you can't tell anything.
 It could look up the list's contents in a database and return the time taken.
 In a pure language, a function cannot talk to the outside world, which eliminates all these cases.
 What's left is either a constant function (that maps every list to the same number), or a function that counts elements.
 When you know this, you don't have to understand the code, you only have to understand it enough to exclude the other options; in this case, the function is most likely calculating the length of the list.
-Strong typing combined with purity means that *the function type often gives away what a function does on its own*, even if you don't know, don't want to bother with, or don't care about the implementation.
+Strong typing combined with purity means that **a type often strongly hints what a function does**, even if you don't know, don't want to bother with, or don't care about the implementation.
+One particularly important application of this is when encountering code with bad documentation: the types never lie.

 Purity also means that a function always has the same result given the same input, leaving a lot of space for compiler optimization: if it's called twice, you only have to calculate it once and distribute the results.
 In impure languages, deciding whether a (possibly deeply nested) function modifies the environment is hard work for the compiler, in Haskell it's a piece of cake in arbitrarily complicated cases.